Camping, hiking, boating and a great beach

 This article may include affiliate links.
 We may receive a commission if you purchase using these links at no additional cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

-Lake Como is a defined Recreation Area, which includes camping sites, swimming area with beach, picnic and group areas, a boat launch and hiking trails.
+Lake Como is a National Recreation Area that includes camping sites, swimming area with beach, picnic tables, accessible restrooms, group areas, boat launch and hiking trails.

 Fees are required for day use of the facilities between Memorial Day and Labor Day.